 - Staff told us they would inform the practice manager of any incidents and there was a recording form available on the practice's computer system.
 The incident recording form supported the recording of notifiable incidents under the duty of candour.
 (The duty of candour is a set of specific legal requirements that providers of services must follow when things go wrong with care and treatment). - From the sample of two documented examples we reviewed we found that when things went wrong with care and treatment, patients were informed of the incident as soon as reasonably practicable, received reasonable support, truthful information, a written apology and were told about any actions to improve processes to prevent the same thing happening again. - We reviewed safety records, incident reports, patient safety alerts and minutes of meetings where significant events were discussed.
-The practice carried out a thorough analysis of the significant events. - The practice carried out a thorough analysis of the significant events.
-The practice had a formalised policy in place and we saw that significant event learning was shared with clinicians in the practice but not always with all staff.
+The practice carried out a thorough analysis of the significant events. - We saw evidence that lessons were shared and action was taken to improve safety in the practice.
+For example, following an intermittent loss of internet connection to the clinical system, the practice purchased a new secure laptop with wireless access to be kept onsite at all times and set up an agreement with the on site community services team to access the clinical system if needed.
+The business continuity plan was updated to reflect these changes. - The practice also monitored trends in significant events and evaluated any action taken.